How to set up a Kubernetes cluster with Kubeadm

 sudo sysctl --system

-Installing a Container Runtime
+Installing a container runtime

 Container runtimes are responsible for running and managing containers on a host system.
 When you send a request to the Kubernetes API server, the Kubelet receives instructions on creating or managing containers.
 The Kubelet then communicates with the container runtime, which executes the actual container operations.